iagoleal/iagoleal.github.io/content/posts/cuts.md

     you cannot guarantee a satisfactory approximation for a non-convex function.
     Keep this in mind when using cuts.

-- **Underapproximation**:
-    Since all cuts are below $f$, their maximum also has to be.
-    Thus, cutting planes are a good tool for estimating lower bounds, which is a necessity in optimization.

-- **Easy to improve**:
-    Approximations by cuts can be refined without much hassle.
-    Whenever you obtain a new cut $\phi$, all you have to do is update your bag of cuts from $C$ to $C \cup \{\phi\}$, and it's done.
-    This allows for algorithms based on iterative refinement of the approximation.

-- **Linear Programming Formulation**:
+- **Linear Programming formulation**:
-    Minimizing a polyhedral functions can be represented as a [Linear Program](https://en.wikipedia.org/wiki/Linear_programming),
-    which is among the easiest kinds of problems to optimize.
+    Minimizing a polyhedral function is among the easiest kinds of problems to optimize, because it can be represented as a
+    [Linear Program](https://en.wikipedia.org/wiki/Linear_programming),
     So if $f$ is some complicated convex function, but you already have a good approximation by cuts for it, you can minimize it instead and get an approximation for the optimum.